JebBarbas/firebase-error-translator/README.md

 - Storage: ✅
 - Firestore: ❌ (in the future, when I could find a documentation for the firestore errors)

+Because new features are added, now it can only translate to 2 langs: English 'en', and Spanish 'es'; this is because that are the languages that I know how to write some phrases that explain the errors.

 ## Basic Use

 Note: This syntax is using module imports, but if you want to use commonjs modules,